 - Is it profitable for my business?

 - What should you look out for in short-term loans?

 What is stock financing?

 Stocking your products is not cheap.
-From the stockroom itself to inventory management software and, most importantly of all, buying in bulk what you want to sell in your store.
+From hiring the a storage room to inventory management software and, most importantly of all, buying products in bulk to sell in your online business.

 Especially when you are first starting out, it will take some time before you can profit from sales.
 And once your shop is growing, it can be hard to keep up the stock with customer demand.
 Especially when you work with raw materials or when you also have to invest in other software systems, marketing and customer service, this can cause a few financial headaches.